 Valrhona, a chocolate company based in France, dates back to 1922 and is well-known for its baking chocolate.
-Their hot chocolate mix is their first item produced in the U.S., and it is a combination of cocoa powder and dark chocolate chips, providing a super-rich, indulgent drink.
-They are also a certified B corporation.
+This hot chocolate mix was the first item the company produced in the U.S., and it is a combination of cocoa powder and dark chocolate chips, providing a super-rich drink.
+Valrhona is also a certified B corporation.
 The mix is packed in a convenient, resealable pouch, making it easy to store.
 A 2-tablespoon serving contains 120 calories and 22 grams of sugar, and the product has a relatively short ingredient list, so you know you’re getting quality chocolate ingredients without a bunch of unnecessary additives.

-If you are looking for an overall winning hot chocolate that is super chocolatey and rich (no special diets here) and has very few ingredients (meaning no questionable additives), Guittard Chocolate Grand Cacao Drinking Chocolate (view at Amazon) is the way to go.
+If you are looking for an overall winning hot chocolate that is super chocolatey and rich and has very few ingredients (meaning no questionable additives), Guittard Chocolate Grand Cacao Drinking Chocolate (view at Amazon) is the way to go.
 It’s non-GMO, gluten-free, and can even be used in baking.
-If you’re in search of a great healthier hot chocolate mix, check out Nestle’s Fat Free Rich Milk Chocolate Hot Cocoa Mix (view at Amazon), which is not only fat-free, but is also low in calories and added sugar, plus has plenty of calcium.
+If you’re in search of an easy cup of hot chocolate that's also fat-free, check out Nestle’s Fat Free Rich Milk Chocolate Hot Cocoa Mix (view at Amazon), which also has plenty of calcium.

 What to Look for in Hot Chocolate Mixes

 Most of us are familiar with the three main, broad types of chocolate—milk, dark, and white—but there are also percentages to take into account that further sub-divide those categories.
-You will often see a cocoa percentage listed on bars of chocolate or powders, and this captures how much of the product is actual ‘cocoa mass,’ as opposed to other added ingredients (i.e. sugar, vanilla, etc.).
+You will often see a cocoa percentage listed on bars of chocolate or powders, and this captures how much of the product is actual "cocoa mass," as opposed to other added ingredients (sugar, vanilla, etc.).
 So if a product is labeled 70 percent dark chocolate, that means its cocoa mass is 70 percent, and 30 percent of the product is made up of other ingredients.